-- Head and leg are the most injured body regions - Child head mostly injured by the top surface of the bonnet - Adult head mostly injured by the windscreen glass but with the windscreen frame / A-pillar and top surface of the bonnet / wing as additional important sources - Adult leg mostly injured by the bumper
+- Head and leg are the most injured body regions - Child head mostly injured by the top surface of the bonnet - Adult head mostly injured by the windscreen area and the A-pillars and top surface of the bonnet / wing as additional important sources - Adult leg mostly injured by the bumper

-This was confirmed by the GIDAS data (INF GR/PS/25) from which the group concluded that head tests on the bonnet and lower leg tests need to be included.
-The bonnet leading edge appears not to be a problem so no tests needed.
+This was confirmed by additional recent data (INF GR/PS/25, INF GR/PS/30) from which the group concluded that head tests on the bonnet and lower leg tests need to be included.
+The bonnet leading edge appears not to be a priority concern at this time.
 Spanish accident data (INF GR/PS/16) showed that head and thorax are the first priority for severity and the extremities for the frequency of the injuries.